Carlos Ruiz Chapellín: Films

 Ruiz Chapellín and Rouffet are considered the creators of the films Una paliza en el estado Sarría ('A fight in the estado Sarría') and Carlos Ruiz peleando con un cochero ('Carlos Ruiz fighting with a coachman'), slapstick comedy films in which they also starred.
 They were premiered at the Circo Metropolitano on 26 November 1897.
 In November 1897, advertisements in Caracas started promoting "the new Projectoscope", claiming it played in color, and "criollo views", referring to this pair of films.
 They also claimed that they would be the first Venezuelan-made films to play in the capital.
 The films may have been advertised to the French as showing "real things" from life in the Caracas area, despite a level of fiction.
 Details on neither Rouffet nor the films were published in the local press, suggesting that they were critically overlooked, a contrast to press coverage of early films in Maracaibo.

 Una paliza... was shown before its pair, Carlos Ruiz peleando..., but less is known of it.
 The "estado Sarría" of the title refers to a location in La Candelaria, Caracas, a neighborhood nicknamed this after a hippodrome in the area that was demolished in 1896, itself named for landowner Julio F. Sarría.
 In Carlos Ruiz peleando..., Ruiz Chapellín as a character gets into a stagecoach heist and a fight with its coachman; Azuaga García noted that the devised situation makes this film an early attempt at narrative staging, which could be considered proto-Western.

 Sueiro Villanueva proposed that Rouffet was the active director of the films (with Ruiz Chapellín starring and functioning more like a producer), but also proposes that someone else altogether could have handled the camera, acting as director but staying absent from the public screenings.

 Ruiz Chapellín then made the 1899 film Joropo de negros en el Orinoco, a joropo film featuring native peoples of the Orinoco.
 This was likely screened in Caracas in May, when it was highlighted in a local newspaper.
 It was the second short film to feature traditional joropo music, starting a trend that persisted into Venezuelan-produced films of the sound era.
-Vásquez wrote that the use of joropo in film was as a style both reflecting the culture of, and popular among, the Venezuelan people.
+Vásquez wrote that the use of joropo in film both reflected the culture of, and was popular among, the Venezuelan people.